The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 - Mint): $250,000

-'Broadway' Joe Namath is one of the most popular football players in the history of the game.
-Namath was a great quarterback and a personable individual, which was a perfect mix for the bright lights of New York.
+‘Broadway’ Joe Namath is one of history’s most popular football players.
+Namath was a great quarterback and a charismatic individual, which was a perfect mix for the bright lights of New York.

 namath-rookie

-Joe Namath's 1965 Topps rookie card is one of the most familiar football cards to all collectors.
-The 'tallboy' format makes this card tough to find in good condition.
+Joe Namath’s 1965 Topps rookie card is one of the most familiar football cards to collectors.
+However, the ‘tallboy’ format makes this card tough to find in good condition.

-Only 5 have been awarded a PSA 9 rating, hence the reason for the quarter of a million-dollar valuation.
-Even lower grade copies to this day remain in very high demand; a good condition Namath rookie still sells for over $1000.
+Only five have been awarded a PSA 9 rating, hence the quarter-million-dollar valuation.
+Even lower-grade copies remain in very high demand today; a good-condition Namath rookie still sells for over $1000.

 1966 Philadelphia - Dick Butkus (RC)